mrc-ide/orderly.sharedfile/README.md

 [![codecov.io](https://codecov.io/github/mrc-ide/orderly.sharedfile/coverage.svg?branch=main)](https://codecov.io/github/mrc-ide/orderly.sharedfile?branch=main)
 <!-- badges: end -->

-This package contains a small plugin for using files from some shared location within [`orderly2`](https://mrc-ide.github.io/orderly2).
-Unlike [`orderly2::orderly_shared_resource`](https://mrc-ide.github.io/orderly2/reference/orderly_shared_resource.html), the assumption here is that the files are somewhere out of the source tree, for example a mounted shared drive that multiple people access.
+This package contains a small plugin for using files from some shared location within [`orderly`](https://mrc-ide.github.io/orderly).
+Unlike [`orderly::orderly_shared_resource`](https://mrc-ide.github.io/orderly/reference/orderly_shared_resource.html), the assumption here is that the files are somewhere out of the source tree, for example a mounted shared drive that multiple people access.

 We expect that the files are to be read into a running task/report are **read only** and are a source of information, not a destination to write things to.

 ## Configuration

-**This may change as and when we overhaul `orderly2`'s configuration; we would like to entirely remove the yaml, and are open to suggestions.**

 Edit your `orderly_config.yml` to add a section like